-- Improve environments to support the inclusion of Autistic children and young people in our preschools, and primary and secondary school settings. - Improve the knowledge and understanding of autism amongst our educators, support staff and those connected to our education and care settings. - Identify ways to improve transition pathways between educational settings and beyond school. - Implement neuro-diversity affirming supports and strategies, tailored to the individual, to ensure Autistic children and students receive the right supports for them.
+- Improve environments to support the inclusion of Autistic children and young people in our preschools, schools and secondary settings. - Improve the knowledge and understanding of autism amongst our educators, support staff and those connected to our education and care settings. - Identify ways to improve post-school transition pathways. - Implement neuro-diversity affirming supports and strategies, tailored to the individual, to ensure Autistic children and students receive the right supports for them.